openai/openai-dotnet/docs/observability.md

 The following sources and meters are available:

-- `OpenAI.ChatClient` - records traces and metrics for `ChatClient` operations (except streaming and protocol methods which are not instrumented yet)
+- `Experimental.OpenAI.ChatClient` - records traces and metrics for `ChatClient` operations (except streaming and protocol methods which are not instrumented yet)